billahdotdev/Learn-React/README.md

 • Be familiar with the features introduced in ECMAScript 2015 (ES6) and later versions.
 This includes concepts like arrow functions, classes, template literals, and promises, which are commonly used in React development.

+### Optional but Helpful:
+• HTML and CSS: While not strictly required, having a basic understanding of HTML and CSS will be beneficial as React builds user interfaces and utilizes JSX (a syntax extension for JavaScript that resembles HTML).
+Here are some resources to get you started:

 # Setting Up a React Project